 AIM provides a unique opportunity for first- and second-year Bennies who come from underrepresented backgrounds to connect with older student mentors who share their same identities.
-This program aims to inspire the racially marginalized women within the program to become local and global leaders by engaging in academic exploration, value-based leadership, and community building.
+We to inspire the racially marginalized women within the program to become local and global leaders by engaging in academic exploration, value-based leadership, and community building.
 It is a chance for Bennies to participate in monthly group and one-on-one mentoring sessions for professional and personal development.
 This experience allows students from underrepresented backgrounds to join a Sisterhood of like-minded women looking to learn more about their identities on campus as well as topics relating to inclusion, equity, and feminism.

 Our Team

-AIM Staff Members 2023-2024
+AIM Staff Members 2024-2025

-• Stacey Delgado '25 — Assistant Student Director
+• Stacey Delgado ’25 — Student Director

-• Samantha Anderson '26 — Student Coordinator
+• Brisa Hendricks ’27 — Student Coordinator

-AIM Advisory Board Members 2023-2024
+AIM Advisory Board Members 2024-2025

 • Cindy Gonzalez ’14 — Director, CSB Campus Ministry